paulklemm/regression-heatmap-paper/Cover Letter.md

   <i><font color='green'>

   1. We agree with the reviewers observations.
-The CFS filtering step, as most automatic preprocessings, add uncertainty into the analysis, as the user can not comprehend in detail, why certain features are removed.
+The CFS filtering step, as most automatic preprocessing, add uncertainty into the analysis, as the user can not comprehend in detail, why certain features are removed.
     * We tackled this problem using the z-dimension of the 3D heat map.
 The CFS algorithm is applied per-slice depending on the target feature.
 In other words, there are always all features represented in z-dimension of the 3D heat map.
 This means, that for features with static a target (e.g., Cancer ~ X + Y + Z), the influence of each feature can be assessed by slicing through the 3D heat map.
     * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackled it in Section **4.4 Abstracting Regression Results**.
     * We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
 It is noted in Section **5.1 System Paradigm and Components**